nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/InitialPyramids.png" width="350"><img src="images/InitalVornoi.png" width="350">

-A binary edge mask is created from the gradient map of the original image by setting points above a user specified threshold to 1 and all other points to 0.
+A binary edge mask is created from the gradient map of the original image by setting points above a user-specified threshold to 1 and all other points to 0.
 This is used later on to move Voronoi regions away from edges, ensuring the tiles end up along the edges instead of overlapping them.

 <img src="images/Figure3.png" width="600">
 <img src="images/EdgeMask.png" width="350">

-Using this edge mask, pixels that lie on edges can be disregarded or weighted smaller than other pixels (with a user specified weight) when each regions pixel coordinates are averaged to determine the centroid.
+Using this edge mask, pixels that lie on edges can be disregarded or weighted smaller than other pixels (with a user-specified weight) when each regions pixel coordinates are averaged to determine the centroid.
 As with Hausner's method, this ensures tiles move away from edges.

 After calculating the centroids, the pyramids are recalculated and the process is iterated.
-After a user specified number of iterations, the final Voronoi diagram is obtained.
+After a user-specified number of iterations, the final Voronoi diagram is obtained.

 <img src="images/FinalPyramids.png" width="350"><img src="images/FinalVornoi.png" width="350">